Digital-Preservation-Coalition/bit-list/content/entries/current-hard-disk-technologies/index.en.md

   - year: 2024
     trend: no-change
     classification: vulnerable
-hazards: Encryption; poor handling; poor storage; lack of consistent replication; failure of external (dependencies, e.g., suppliers, security); political or commercial interference; failure of internal dependencies (e.g., power supply, disk controller); overly aggressive compression; poor information security; lack of integrity-checking; lack of strategic investment; lack of warranty; unenforceable warranty; Uncertainty over IPR or the presence of orphaned works
+hazards: Encryption; poor handling; poor storage; lack of consistent replication; failure of external (dependencies, e.g., suppliers, security);
+  political or commercial interference; failure of internal dependencies (e.g., power supply, disk controller); overly aggressive compression; poor information security; lack of integrity-checking; lack of strategic investment; lack of warranty; unenforceable warranty; Uncertainty over IPR or the presence of orphaned works
-mitigations: Backup to different technology; backup to diverse locations; documentation of assets; integrity checking; preservation planning; refreshment planning; export functionality; resilient to hacking; selection and appraisal criteria; version control; resilient funding; technology watch; enforceable warranty; disaster planning
+mitigations: Backup to different technology; backup to diverse locations;
+  documentation of assets; integrity checking; preservation planning;
+  refreshment planning; export functionality; resilient to hacking; selection and appraisal criteria; version control; resilient funding; technology watch;
+  enforceable warranty; disaster planning
 year-added: 2019
-published: 2025-08-25
+published: 2019-11-07
-last-updated: "2024-11-07"
+last-updated: 2024-11-07
 aliases:
   - /digipres/champion-digital-preservation/bit-list/vulnerable/bitlist-current-hard-disk-technologies
 comments: There are also indications of increasing prevalence of soldered-in flash storage which cannot easily be accessed in the case of device failure.
 case-studies:
   - comment: Some new technologies like shingling, HAMR/MAMR and multiple actuators have given HDD technology–and, more importantly for preservation, interfaces such as SATA and SAS–a new lease on life.
 Nevertheless, the writing is on the wall as flash and related technologies move to NVME and CXL interfaces.
     authors: Mellor, C.
     year: 2023
-    title: 'Pure: No more hard drives will be sold after 2028'
+    title: "Pure: No more hard drives will be sold after 2028"
     publisher: Blocks & Files
     url: https://blocksandfiles.com/2023/05/09/pure-no-more-hard-drives-2028/
     accessed: 2023-10-24
   - title: JEDEC SSD Specifications Explained
     comment: For example, SSDs can be remarkably sensitive to storage conditions when unpowered.
     authors: Cox, A.
     year: 2013
     url: https://www.jedec.org/sites/default/files/Alvin_Cox%20%5bCompatibility%20Mode%5d_0.pdf
     publisher: JC-64.8
     accessed: 2023-10-24
   - title: Storage
-    authors: 'Digital Preservation Coalition '
+    authors: "Digital Preservation Coalition "
     publisher: Digital Preservation Handbook
     year: 2016
     url: https://dpconline.org/handbook/organizational-activities/storage